Discover the Top 10 Gauguin Paintings

 Paul Gauguin’s top 10 paintings are bold and thick with symbolism.

 Initially a stockbroker with an interest in painting, Paul Gauguin became an artist relatively late in life - in the 1880s.
-He was inspired by Pissarro, Cezanne and Degas, and went to live with Vincent van Gogh in Arles in the South of France at the end of 1888.
+He was inspired by Camille Pissarro, Paul Cezanne and Edgar Degas, and went to live with Vincent van Gogh in Arles in the South of France at the end of 1888.

 It was here that, following an explosive row with Gauguin, van Gogh famously cut off his ear.